 - Submitting Files to Assignments Folder

-Please note: Instructors may place restrictions on the submission forlder such as a establishing a range of dates during which the assignment may be submitted, limiting the number of documents submitted into one folder, or requiring tasks that must be completed before the drop box opens.
+Please note: Instructors may place restrictions on the submission forlder such as a establishing a range of dates during which the assignment may be submitted, limiting the number of documents submitted into one folder, specific file types or requiring tasks that must be completed before the drop box opens.

 1. To access Assignments, choose Tools in the Course Home Navigation Bar, and then choose Assignments from the drop-down menu

 2. Once in the Assignment Tool, a list of Folders will appear.
 Click on the Folder named for the assignment to be submitted.

 1. Once you have entered the Folder, choose Add a File by clicking on the button.

 2. Choose Upload to open a menu of your files or Drag a File to the box outlined with dashes.